The Story of Stuff: Reaction

 It also attracted the attention of conservative commentators such as Glenn Beck, who characterized the video as an "anti-capitalist tale that unfortunately has virtually no facts correct."
-Influenced by such commentary, the Montana school board opposed the screening of the film in a biology classroom in a 4–3 vote.
+Influenced by such commentary, the Missoula school board opposed the screening of the film in a biology classroom in a 4–3 vote.
 The subsequent public outcry against this decision led to a rewrite of the school board's policy and an award for the teacher who screened the film.